amandaguglieri/hackinglife/docs/web-services.md

 ## WSDL Language Fundamentals

-WSDL, which stands for Web Services Description Language, is an XML-based language used to describe the functionality and interface of a web service.
-WSDL documents serve as contracts between service providers and consumers, specifying how a web service can be used.
-WSDL is commonly used in conjunction with SOAP (Simple Object Access Protocol) to define and document SOAP-based web services.
+WSDL, which stands for Web Services Description Language, is an XML-based language used to describe the functionality and interface of a web service, typically, SOAP-based web services (Simple Object Access Protocol).

 Versions: At the time of writing, WSDL can be distinguished in two main versions: 1.1 and 2.0.
-Although 2.0 is the current version, many web services still use WSDL 1.1 therefore, in the next slides we will see both WSDL specifications.
+Although 2.0 is the current version, many web services still use WSDL 1.1.

+### The WSDL Document

+A WSDL document is typically created to describe a SOAP-based web service.
+It defines the service's operations, their input and output message structures, and how they are bound to the SOAP protocol.

 First of all, it is important to know that WSDL documents have abstract and concrete definitions:

 - Abstract: describes what the service does, such as the operation provided, the input, the output and the fault messages used by each operation
 - Concrete: adds information about how the web service communicates and where the functionality is offered

-### The WSDL Document

-A WSDL document is typically created to describe a SOAP-based web service.
-It defines the service's operations, their input and output message structures, and how they are bound to the SOAP protocol.

-The WSDL document effectively documents  he API provided by the service.
+The WSDL document effectively documents the API provided by the service.
 The WSDL document serves as a contract between the service provider and consumers.
 It specifies how clients should construct SOAP requests to interact with the service.
 This contract defines the operations, their input parameters, and expected responses.

 ### WSDL components